Learn to play the Piano with a Professional

 Q. What about Child Protection issues?

-I possess a current and completely clean Enhanced CRB Disclosure certificate, which is on display in my teaching studio.
+I possess a current and completely clean Enhanced DBS Disclosure certificate, which is on display in my teaching studio.

 Q. Can I drop my child off with you and come back later?